How to Check If Your UK Cosmetic Surgeon Is Properly Qualified: GMC, Specialist Register and Board Certification Explained

 It’s worth understanding how widespread this issue is.
 A review of one major UK commercial cosmetic surgery provider — a well-known national chain — found that none of their six advertised surgeons were listed on the GMC Specialist Register for Plastic Surgery.
 Despite this, their marketing prominently featured terms like “GMC registered” and “Member of the Royal College of Surgeons.”

 This isn’t an isolated case.
 When clinics compete primarily on price and marketing, the credentials of their surgical team may not be what patients assume them to be.
-The Specialist Register exists precisely to help patients distinguish between doctors with full specialist training and those without — but only if patients know to check it.
+The Specialist Register and the Board Certification Scheme exist precisely to help patients distinguish between doctors with full specialist training and those without — but only if patients know to check them.

 How to Check